vladislav-miroshnikov/UnaryMultiplication/README.md

 A tool for checking multiplications in unary system using Type-0 and Type-1 grammars.

+Free Grammar with `49` production number used as Type-0 grammar.
+Context Sensitive Grammar with `80` production number used as Type-0 grammar.

 ### Step 1
 To run application use from folder with `UnaryMultiplication.exe` file: